hcixaitutorial/hcixaitutorial.github.io/index.md

     What are the state-of-the-art XAI techniques?
 How do they work?
 How to determine their suitability for different AI applications, users and contexts?

-- **Where to start with developing XAI?**
+- **Where to start with XAI?**

-    What tools are available for implementing state-of-the-art XAI techniques?
+    What tools are available for implementing XAI techniques?
+What guidelines are available for desigining XAI?
 Where to find relevant technical or educational resources?

 - **What is next?**